mahaloz/decomp2dbg/README.md

 # decomp2dbg
 A plugin to introduce a generic API for decompiler-to-debugger symbol syncing and decompilation printing.
-In effect, a simple way to debug a black-box binary as if you had pseudo source symbols.
+In effect, a simple way to debug a black-box binary as if you had pseudo-source symbols.
 Currently supported in GDB with any additional plugin like [GEF](https://github.com/hugsy/gef) or [pwndbg](https://github.com/pwndbg/pwndbg).